Average Transverse Momenta of Hadrons at LHC Energy 7 TeV vs. Masses and Heavy Neutral Hadron States: Conclusions

 The average $p_t$ values in proton-proton collisions grow steadily as the power of energy, $s^{0.05}$, up to highest LHC energy 7 TeV and above.
 Therefore, the hadron production processes at the energies of LHC are not totally random.

 The average transverse momentum analysis, through examining the different mass of hadrons, indicates a regularity in the mass gaps between heavy quark baryon-meson generations.
-This observation gives the possibility for more hadron states with the masses: 0.251, 0.682, 1.85, 5.04, 13.7, 37.2, 101., 275, 748...
-GeV, which are produced by geometrical progression with the mass multiplier of order $\delta$(lnM)=1.
+This observation gives the possibility for more hadron states with the masses: 0.251, 0.682, 1.85, 5.04, 13.7, 37.2, 101, 275, 748...
+GeV, which are produced by geometrical progression with the mass factor $\delta(M)$=2.721828.
 These hadron states can consist of heavy multi quarks and, practically, are proper candidates for the Dark Matter particles, if are suggested almost stable and neutral.
-The extrapolation for the average transverse momenta of these states may be useful for the futher seach for new physics.
+The extrapolation for the average transverse momenta of these states seems useful for the futher seach for Baryonium Dark Matter particles \cite{BDM}.

 This study shows that the results of routine phenomenological analysis of experimental data may have far reaching implications for the high energy physics.